david-ruffin/Windows-AutoPatch/README.md

 - The script:
   - Ensures secure download protocols and trusted repositories.
   - Installs or updates the NuGet provider, PowerShell Gallery, and `winget` if needed.
-  - Upgrades all applications via `winget`.
+  - **Upgrades all applications available via `winget`, including many popular third-party apps (e.g., browsers, editors, utilities), in addition to Microsoft Store apps.**
   - Installs the `PSWindowsUpdate` module if missing.
   - Checks for and installs Windows Updates (without rebooting).